Eschatologue/CM_wiki/docs/class/warlock/archfey.md

 Your patron teaches you how to guard your mind and body.
 You are immune to the Charmed condition.

-In addition, immediately after a creature you can see hits you with an attack roll, you can use your **:rsc-r: Reaction**{ .rsc } to reduce the damage you take by half (round down), and you can force the attacker to make a Wisdom saving throw against your spell save DC.
+In addition, immediately after a creature you can see hits you with an attack roll, you can use your **:rsc-r: Reaction**{.rsc} to reduce the damage you take by half (round down), and you can force the attacker to make a Wisdom saving throw against your spell save DC.
 On a failed save, the attacker takes Psychic damage equal to the damage you take.

-Once you use this **:rsc-r: Reaction**{ .rsc }, you can't use it again until you finish a **:rest-long: Long Rest** unless you expend a spell slot when you use it again.
+Once you use this **:rsc-r: Reaction**{.rsc}, you can't use it again until you finish a **:rest-long: Long Rest** unless you expend a spell slot when you use it again.

 ### Level 14: Bewitching Magic